oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"##"} Events
 - An event can be __either__:
-  + signaled from within a device's command list (e.g. between execution of kernels) and waited upon from the host or another device, **or**
+  + signaled from within a device's command list (e.g. between execution of kernels) and waited upon from the host, another command queue or another device, **or**
   + signaled from the host, and waited upon from within a device's command list.
 - An event only has two states: not signaled and signaled.
+- An event can be reset from the Host or device.
 - An event can be encoded into any command list from the same device.
+- An event cannot be signaled and waited upon in the same command list or command queue.
-- An event cannot be encoded into multiple command lists simultaneously.
+- An event can be encoded into multiple command lists simultaneously.
 - An event can be shared across processes.
+- An event imposes an implicit execution and memory barrier; therefore should be used sparingly to avoid device underutilization.
+- There are no protections against events causing deadlocks, such as circular waits scenarios.
+  + These problems are left to the application to avoid.
-- An event intended to be signaled by the host or another device after command list submission to a command queue may prevent subsequent forward progress within the command queue itself.
+- An event intended to be signaled by the host, another command queue or another device after command list submission to a command queue may prevent subsequent forward progress within the command queue itself.
   + This can create create bubbles in the pipeline or deadlock situations if not correctly scheduled.
 - An application can use ::${x}EventQueryElapsedTime to calculate the time (in milliseconds) between two events signalled by the same device.
-@todo [**Mike**] Explore exposing GPU clocks directly with equivalent query on clock rate.
+@todo [**Ben**] Explore exposing GPU clocks directly with equivalent query on clock rate.
 Common request from other teams.
-@todo [**Mike**] Explore exposing both wall clock time and actual GPU execution time due to preemption.
+@todo [**Ben**] Explore exposing both wall clock time and actual GPU execution time due to preemption.

+Events are generic synchronization primitives that can be used across many different usage-models, includes those of fences and semaphores.
+However, this generality comes with some cost in efficiency.

+Events do **not** represent intra-command list dependencies between programs.

 The following diagram illustrates an example of events:
 ![Event](../images/core_event.png?raw=true)